Best Business Phone Systems for Small Businesses in 2025: OpenPhone vs Grasshopper vs JustCall vs Dialpad vs Ringo

 • Business: $23/user/month (annual)

-Perfect for solo operators or small teams who need 1-on-1 communication.
-But skip it if you plan to run bulk SMS campaigns.
+Verdict: Perfect for solo operators or small teams who need 1-on-1 communication.
+But skip it if you plan to run bulk SMS campaigns or need advanced CRM integration.

 2. Grasshopper: Great for Budget, Light on Features